iifl-logo

 Microwave Ovens

-IFB maintained its position as one of the top three players of this category and holding on to the second position in the Indian market.
-We have bridged the required model gaps in the Solo category at the right time, which grew in FY 24 and contribute to almost 40% of the total market share.
-The introduction of the 24 Litre Solo model, variants for Offline and Online, which were exclusive in this capacity platform - enabled the increase in volumes and market share.
-IFB excels in the high-end microwave oven market which contribute to 60% of the total market shares.
+The Company maintained its position as one of the top three players of this category and holding on to the 2nd spot in the Indian market.
+IFB excels in the high-end microwave market which contributes to 60% of the total market share.
+We have bridged the required model gaps in the Solo category at the right time, which grew in FY 24 and contributes to almost 40% of the total market share.
+The introduction of the 24 Litre Solo model, variants for Offline and Online, which were exclusive in this capacity platform - enabled the increase in volumes and market share in Q4 FY24-25.

 Built-in Ovens, Built-in Dishwashers, Built-in Microwaves, Chimneys and Hobs